-A report of the visit will be featured in a future Ricardian Bulletin.
+A report of this visit featured in the September 2016 Ricardian Bulletin.

 Faversham Town Centre

 The morning was spent in Faversham, a charming, ancient town packed with historic buildings – some 500 are listed by English Heritage.
 King Stephen and Queen Matilda founded the Abbey and they were both buried there, together with their son, Eustace.
-A guided tour of the town will be arranged.
+A guided tour of the town was arranged.

 In the afternoon we visited Canterbury, where a visit to England’s premier cathedral and a wander through the medieval streets was on offer.

-A report of the visit will feature in a future Ricardian Bulletin.
+A report of the visit featured in the December 2016 Ricardian Bulletin.

 Laying of rosesAnnual pilgrimage to remember King Richard.
 A late morning service in Sutton Cheney Church and an afternoon look around the battlefield.
 There craft stalls, medieval encampment and an entertaining re-enactment of The Battle of Bosworth were to be found.

-A report of the visit will feature in a future Ricardian Bulletin.
+A report of the visit featured in the December 2016 Ricardian Bulletin.